Are High-Security Checks Worth It?

 At the time of digital onboarding, every customer will provide a phone number or email address.
 Good news for risk managers: This can be enough to identify suspicious applications that most certainly point to a fraudster.

-Using these to check 50+ social signals, you can quickly get an idea of whether that person has an online presence or not thanks to the comprehensive profiles created by data enrichment.
+Using these to check 90+ social signals, this gives you an idea of whether that person has an online presence or not thanks to the comprehensive profiles created by SEON’s digital profiling and data enrichment capabilities.

-ID thieves might have a name, address and in some cases PII, but they will rarely have the full set of data related to the person.
-A phone number and email address is easy enough to falsify, but it is incredibly hard to make them link back to the real person’s digital footprint.
+ID thieves might have a name, address and in some cases personally identifiable information (PII), but they will rarely have the full set of data related to the person.
+While a phone number and email address is easy enough to falsify, it is incredibly hard to make them link back to the real person’s digital footprint.

-For example, it is easy to sign up for a new email handle that uses the victim’s full name but incredibly difficult to convincingly recreate that email account’s online presence on social media, web platforms, apps etc.
+For example, it is easy to sign up for a new email handle that uses the victim’s full name but incredibly difficult to convincingly recreate that email account’s online presence on social media, web platforms, apps, and so on.

 So what does an identity thief’s connection look like?
 In all likelihood, it’s going to be spoofed, controlled or manipulated.
 They will rely on emulators, anti-fingerprinting browsers, or even privacy-focused operating systems.